 Where Mr. Schaeffer at odds with his own words, is when he says that nothing good could come from Greek philosophers because they didn’t know Jesus.
 This is contrary to his own words that Plato discovered the “Truth” that morals cannot exist without absolutes.
 Therefore Schaeffer acknowledges that something good did come from these philosophers.

-I found a great article by The Family Research Council in the US, which is a non-denominational conservative think tank.
-Here is an excerpt:
+Here is quote the Family Research Council in the US, is a non-denominational conservative think tank:

 One noteworthy difference between the two works (Francis Schaeffer and Russell Kirk) is their divergent assessments of specific episodes in the history of the West.
 Their judgments about the Middle Ages and the Reformation differ since Schaeffer was Presbyterian and Kirk was a Roman Catholic-leaning defender of religion until the later years of his life, when he entered the Catholic Church.
 One of the points on which Schaeffer hammered away throughout his writings was the unfortunate separation of nature and grace in Thomas Aquinas's thought, a point that has caused some to question Schaeffer's understanding of Aquinas.
 A dominant theme in Schaeffer's argument was the rise of human autonomy in the West and its destructive consequences for philosophy, art, and social order.
 He believed that Aquinas' formulation of the difference between nature and grace tended to make particular things autonomous and so lose their reference to God, a relationship that alone could supply those particulars with meaning.
 Schaeffer believed that Renaissance humanism and, later, the Enlightenment, did far more to sever the connections between human flourishing and divine purpose.
 Even so, he argued that Aquinas planted the seeds of secular humanism's stress upon man's autonomy, which inevitably led to licentiousness and worse.
 Conversely, the Reformation recovered a true perspective on the philosophical problem of the one and the many and placed human autonomy in its proper context.
 Schaeffer wrote: